 There is low radiation exposure.
 X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is low compared with the benefits.

 Pregnant women and children are more sensitive to the risks of x-rays.

 The x-ray will not detect problems in the muscles, nerves, and other soft tissues, because these problems cannot be seen well on an x-ray.

 Van Thielen T, van den Hauwe L, Van Goethem JW, Parizel PM.
-Imaging techniques and anatomy.
+Current status of imaging of the spine and anatomical features.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-6th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 54.BACK TO TOP
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 47.BACK TO TOP

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.